 2. Iambic trimeter (three iambs per line containing three feet)

 3. Iambic tetrameter (four iambs per line containing four feet)

 4. Iambic pentameter (five iambs per line containing five feet)

 5. Iambic hexameter (six iambs per line containing six feet)

 6. Iambic heptameter (seven iambs per line containing seven feet)

 Here we will only discuss the generally used iambic meters in poetry like Iambic Dimeter, Trimeter, Iambic Tetrameter and Iambic Pentameter.

-Iambic meter is defined as a meter in poetry consisting of two iambic feet (two pairs of first unstressed and second stressed syllable).
+Iambic meter is defined as a meter in poetry consisting of two iambic feet (two pairs of a first unstressed and second stressed syllables).